mister-tortoise/portfolio/README.md

 This projects has 2 braches:

 - develop: storing react jsx source files for development
-- master: storing built static files for production
+- main: storing built static files for production

 ## Scripts